 - Impaired cognitive function as a result of the effects of starvation on the brain

 If these behaviors and characteristics are demonstrated by you or your loved one, it is very important to seek treatment.
-Here at JourneyPure’s anorexia treatment in Nashville Tennessee, we are ready to provide you with support and a specific plan for your individual, unique needs.
+Here at JourneyPure’s anorexia treatment in Nashville, we are ready to provide you with support and a specific plan for your individual, unique needs.

-Our Nashville Tennessee anorexia treatment program seeks to heal the entire individual, not just their disordered eating.
-There are three components to effective anorexia treatment in Nashville Tennessee.
+Our Nashville anorexia treatment program seeks to heal the entire individual, not just their disordered eating.
+There are three components to effective anorexia treatment.

 - Medical– Addressing the medical component in the treatment of anorexia nervosa is critical and primary.
 Serious health issues affect those who suffer from anorexia.
 Malnutrition, dehydration, electrolyte imbalance, abnormal heart function, hormone issues (absence of menstrual cycle ), can all result from disordered eating.
 The patient is treated for any of these issues that they present, and are made medically stable before undergoing any further stress or transition.